- Email: John.Salvucci@lewisbrisbois.com

 - Fax: 215.977.4101

-John Salvucci is the managing partner in the Philadelphia office of Lewis Brisbois and the chair of the Life Sciences Practice.
+John Salvucci is the Managing Partner in the Philadelphia office of Lewis Brisbois and the National Co-Chair of the Life Sciences Practice.
 He regularly associates in the defense of high exposure cases for excess insurers.
-In this capacity, he is often brought in as a consultant tasked with: developing an understanding of the key medical/scientific issues; identifying and retaining preeminent authorities; and, formulating the defense strategy.
+In this capacity, he is often brought in as a consultant tasked with: developing an understanding of the key medical and scientific issues; identifying and retaining preeminent authorities; and, formulating the defense strategy.
 In addition he serves as national counsel in mass tort cases.
-In the past he has coordinated the defense of hundreds of claims on behalf of: a weight loss company; a medical device manufacturer of bone screws: and, a processor of human bone allografts.
-John and his team have also served as national coordinating counsel both for a dental management company with affiliated clinics located throughout the U.S., and, for hospitals and clinics in matters related to fungal meningitis arising from steroid injections.
-For the past three years, the team has led the defense of healthcare providers in nationwide litigation arising out of ischemic strokes triggered by vertebral arterial dissections.
-His team has recently been retained to defend a leading provider of kidney care delivering dialysis services to patients throughout the country.
+In the past he has directly defended hundreds of claims on behalf of: a weight loss company; a medical device manufacturer of bone screws: and, a processor of human bone allografts.
+John and his team have also served as national coordinating counsel for a dental clinics and dialysis facilities.
+His team has analyzed and evaluated claims on a variety of topics including fungal meningitis arising from steroid injections, ischemic strokes triggered by vertebral arterial dissections, and most recently addiction and death related to the use of opioids.

-In 2008, he presented a new theory associated with bone tissue infectivity before the 5th World Congress on Tissue Banking in Kuala Lumpur, Malaysia.
-His expertise in the area of viral disease transmission resulted in an invitation from the International Atomic Energy Agency (IAEA) to join their biohazards committee.
-He became a member of an august group of twelve scientists and doctors from around the world, who convened in Vienna, Austria in 2010.
+He presented a new theory associated with bone tissue infectivity before the 5th World Congress on Tissue Banking in Kuala Lumpur, Malaysia.
+This expertise in the area of viral disease transmission resulted in an invitation from the International Atomic Energy Agency (IAEA) to join their biohazards committee.
+He became a member of an august group of twelve scientists and doctors from around the world, who convened in Vienna, Austria.
 The committee developed protocols designed to address the remediation of materials contaminated with lethal pathogens for the member states of the United Nations.

-In 2011, Mr. Salvucci published an article in the European medical journal, Cell and Tissue Banking.
-It presented new theories in regard to the transmission of AIDS and hepatitis.
+Mr. Salvucci’s publication of an article in the European medical journal, Cell and Tissue Banking, presented new theories in regard to the transmission of AIDS and hepatitis.
 His conclusions were counter to what the medical and scientific communities had believed to be true for the past sixty years.
 However, his new theories are gaining traction.
 They have been cited as authoritative by doctors and scientists in the US, Spain, China, Turkey, Italy, Denmark, Sweden, Brazil, Germany and England.
-In July, 2015, a new book on the topic of tissue banking was released containing a chapter he authored on these viral disease transmission topics.
+A new book on the topic of tissue banking contains a chapter he authored on viral disease transmission.

 U.S. District Court, Eastern District of Pennsylvania